Skip to main content

 Career outcomes

-• Your qualifications provide the specialist skills relevant to remote area nurses.
-You’ll have the qualifications to apply for rural and remote nursing jobs nationwide.
+As a graduate, you’ll be able to provide specialist skills relevant to remote area nurses and the distinct healthcare challenges and needs in these regions.
+You’ll have the qualifications to apply for rural and remote nursing jobs nationwide, such as:

 Fees and CSP